PhantomMike/100-days-of-code/log.md

+### Day 42: March 11, 2017

+**Today's Progress:** Continuing FCC break, learned tables and finished codecademy "Learn HTML & CSS: Part I" tutorial!

+**Thoughts:** Tables were pretty straightforward.
+I noticed the summary at the end of the tables lesson contained a very nice page of the entire lesson including the motivation and the elements involved and how they are used.
+This was very compact and could be used as a reference.
+I think it might be cool to assemble some notes for this entire course that has basically the summary page from each lesson.
+That would make for a nice cheat sheet for html coding moving forward!
+Perhaps make a web site that does this easily?

 ### Day 41: March 9, 2017

 **Today's Progress:** Continuing FCC break to evaluate codecademy HTML & CSS tutorial: css positioning and images.